mariusherzog/dicom/README.md

 ## Supported Compilers
 Tested on:

-* gcc 4.9.4
+* gcc 5.4.0
-* clang 3.7.0
+* clang 5.0.1
-Visual C++ is not tested but should work as no platform-specific extensions are used
+Visual C++, or any other C++11 conforming compilers,  are not tested but should work as no platform-specific extensions are used

 ## Build Instructions
 This project uses CMake for the build configuration.
 Invoking the ```cmake CMakeLists.txt``` from the command line or using the CMake GUI should generate a working Makefile / VS project file.